What is Cash Flow from Financing Activities?

 Calculate Cash Flow from Financing.

-To prepare the cash flow from Financing, we need to look at the Balance Sheet items that include the Debt and Equity.
-Besides, we also need to include the cash dividends paid as cash outflows here.
+To prepare the cash flow from Financing, we need to look at the Balance Sheet items that include Debt and Equity.
+Besides, we need to include the cash dividends paid as cash outflows here.

 - Bonds – the company raises bonds and results in the cash inflow of $40,000 – $30,000 = $10,000